• Skip to primary navigation

 • Chicken stock - I use unsalted chicken stock

-• Heavy cream - don't skimp on using a heavy cream.
+• Heavy cream - don't skimp on using heavy cream.
 It helps thicken the sauce just a bit.

 • Fresh herbs - rosemary and thyme